revistalagranja/WaveletsHPC/README.md

-# Introduction to Statistical Analysis of Climate Time Series in HPC systems
+# Introduction to Statistical Analysis of Climate Time Series in HPC systems 2026
 ## By Danny Vargas PhD.
-## Apr 2026

 ## Introduction

 ### Objectives
 1. To learn about more efficient methods to carry out research